oscardelben/sheet/README.md

-sheet git       # opens git sheet sheet new git   # creates git sheet sheet edit git  # edit git sheet
+sheet git       # opens git sheet sheet new git   # creates git sheet sheet edit git  # edit git sheet sheet copy git  # Copies content of the sheet to the clipboard
 ```

 Use `sheet new <term>` to create your first sheet.
 Useful for jotting